jjginga/railway-station-puzzle/README.md

 ## Implementation

 The project uses informed search algorithms to find the optimal placement of railway stations.
-Specifically, the A* algorithm is employed with a heuristic designed to balance the number of stations and the average travel cost.
+Specifically, the Best First Search algorithm is employed with a heuristic designed to balance the number of stations and the average travel cost.

 ### Heuristic Function